Kun Zhang | 张琨

 Eco-Hydrology & Remote Sensing

 My research starts from modeling global evapotranspiration and soil water dynamics, focusing on the terrestrial water cycle and its interactions with climate change.
-The Bayesian approaches have usually been used in my projects to explore the sensitivity and optimization of model parameters.
-Based on land surface model and combining multi-source observations of remote sensing and in situ flux sites, I am trying to understand the response of the water cycle and vegetation to climate change, particularly under extreme events.
+The Bayesian approaches have usually been used in my projects to explore the sensitivity and optimization of model parameters and structural errors.
+By combining process-based model and multi-source remotely sensed and ground-based observations, I am trying to understand the response of the terrestrial water cycle and ecosystem resilience to climate change, particularly under extreme events.

 Contact